Barcelona Metro line 9: Construction

 Autoritat del Transport Metropolità approved the plan for metro and light rail lines in the Barcelona metropolitan area that included line 9 in 1999.
 The next year ATM began planning and design with construction starting in 2002.

-Originally expected to be ready by 2008, ongoing problems with its construction delayed its expected completion until as late as 2013–2014.
+Originally expected to be completed by 2008, ongoing problems with construction delayed its expected completion until as late as 2013–2014.
 It was subsequently further delayed to 2016.
+All tunneling work was stopped in 2011 due to a lack of funding, a decision taken by the Government of Catalonia in the aftermath of the 2008 financial crisis.
+As works wouldn't be resumed for more than a decade, all opening estimates would be discarded.
+4.5 km of the line's central trunk still remained to be tunneled under upper Barcelona.

+It wouldn't be until 2022, after 11 years of interruption, that tunneling works would be resumed to complete the line.
+The remaining 4.5 km of tunnel between Lesseps and Campus Nord are expected to be completed by 2030, with a 2 station extension from La Sagrera to Guinardó | Hospital de Sant Pau projected to be in service by 2027.

-On 13 December 2009, the section between Can Peixauet and Can Zam, with the exception of Santa Rosa station, opened to the public.
+On 13 December 2009, the section between Can Peixauet and Can Zam, excluding Santa Rosa station, opened to the public.
 A further station, Bon Pastor, opened on 18 April 2010; as the first section of L10 was opened.
-The section from La Sagrera to Bon Pastor (except Sagrera | TAV station) opened on 26 June 2010.
+The section from La Sagrera to Bon Pastor (excluding La Sagrera | TAV) opened on 26 June 2010.